Jade Jones (taekwondo): 2010–2012

-20132016
+2013–2016

-Jones commenced 2013 with a first round loss at the Trelleborg Open to Martina Zubcic, but she bounced back in March with victory at the German Open, claiming a win over Daria Zhuravleva in the gold medal match.
-She suffered disappointment in July, losing by a golden-point to Hamada at the 2013 World Championships.
-With the scores tied at 22, their bout entered a sudden-death round and it was Hamada who landed the next strike.
-Her exit in the quarter-finals of the tournament left Jones "devastated".
-At the end of the year, she competed in the World Grand Prix event in Manchester where she finished with a silver medal, after a defeat by Eva Calvo Gomez.
-Reflecting back on 2013, Jones admitted that her defeat at the World Championships, coupled with a back injury, meant that she "wasn't enjoying it anymore", and that she didn't want to train.
-However, by the end of the year she revealed that she had refound her love for the sport.
+Jones commenced 2013 with a first-round loss at the Trelleborg Open to Martina Zubcic, but she bounced back in March with victory at the German Open, claiming a win over Daria Zhuravleva in the gold medal match.
+In July, she lost by a golden-point to Hamada at the 2013 World Championships.
+With the scores tied at 2–2, their bout entered a sudden-death round and it was Hamada who landed the next strike.
+Her quarter-final exit left Jones "devastated".
+At the end of the year, she competed in the World Grand Prix event in Manchester where she finished with a silver medal, after a defeat by Spain's Eva Calvo Gomez.
+Reflecting back on 2013, Jones said that her defeat at the World Championships, coupled with a back injury, had taken away her enjoyment of the sport, and that she had lost her desire to train.
+She then stated that by the end of the year she had found her love for the sport again.

 In May 2014, Jones won silver at the European Championships in Baku.
-She led 96 against Eva Calvo Gomez but ended up losing the match 911.
+She led 9–6 against Eva Calvo Gomez but ended up losing the match 9–11.
 The following month, she won the Swiss Open in Lausanne by defeating Eva Calvo Gomez in the final.
-In August, Jones won silver at the World Grand Prix series event in Astana, after she fell to a golden-point defeat against Eva Calvo Gomez.
+In August, Jones won silver at the World Grand Prix series event in Astana, after falling to a golden-point defeat against Eva Calvo Gomez.
 In October, she reached another final in the World Grand Prix series, this time in Manchester, where she finished with silver after a defeat to Eva Calvo Gomez.
-She then won the World Grand Prix finals for the first time with a 73 victory over world number one Eva Calvo Gomez in Querétaro, which ended a run of defeats against her Spanish opponent.
+She then won the World Grand Prix finals for the first time with a 73 victory over world number one Eva Calvo Gomez in Querétaro, which ended a run of defeats against her opponent.